EasyCorp/EasyAdminBundle/Resources/doc/6-customizing-new-edit-views.md

     # ...
 ```

-Any option defined in the `form` action will be copied into the `new` and
+Any option defined in the `form` view will be copied into the `new` and
-`edit` actions.
-However, any option defined in the `edit` and `new` action
+`edit` views.
+However, any option defined in the `edit` and `new` view
 overrides the corresponding `form` option.
 In other words, always use the
 `form` action to define the common configuration, and then define in the `new`
-and `edit` actions just the specific options you want to override:
+and `edit` views just the specific options you want to override:

 ```yaml
 easy_admin: